sharkdp/insect/README.md

     --- IMPORTANT --- IMPORTANT --- IMPORTANT ---

      Do not edit this README file directly.
-Edit the documents in the `docs` folder instead.
+Edit the files in the `docs` folder instead.

     --- IMPORTANT --- IMPORTANT --- IMPORTANT ---